 Posted on Thursday 05 November 2015

-Holiday travel is not only stressful, but it can be extremely expensive as well.
+Holiday travel is not only stressful, but it can also be extremely expensive.
 Whether you're flying from British Columbia or you're driving to meet up with family and friends for the holidays--preplanning can make all the difference to your savings.

-In other words, timing your travel in a strategic way can help you save big and keep your finances in check at the same time.
+In other words, strategically timing your travel can help you save big and keep your finances in check at the same time.
 You don't want to let spending spiral out of control, and without proper management and planning it easily can.
 Our tips and tricks below will help you save a lot and allow you to enjoy your holiday travel with very little stress.

-You should try to keep luggage reasonable as well, because some airlines do charge extra for additional baggage, but then some offer deals too--so take the time to investigate your options when you're flying.
-And remember, most Canadians have found October is the best time of year to book in your flights, so make an alert on your smart phone to stay up-to-date.
+You should try to keep luggage reasonable as well because some airlines do charge extra for additional baggage, but then some offer deals too--so take the time to investigate your options when you're flying.
+And remember, most Canadians have found October is the best time of year to book your flights, so make an alert on your smartphone to stay up-to-date.